Particular/NServiceBus/readme.txt

 In order to run samples that make use of sagas, specifically the DbBlobSagaPersister (found in \src\impl\SagaPersisters\DbBlobSagaPersister) or the DB subscription storage (found in \src\impl\unicast\NServiceBus.Unicast.Subscriptions.DB) you will need a database with the tables defined in TableDefinitions.txt.

-[Optional] In the 'test' directory, to increase the number of workers involved in workflow, try copying the runtime files of the
-Worker project to another directory, change the Worker.exe.config file as follows: change the property InputQueue to "worker2".
-Run Worker.exe in the new directory.
-Notice how the work automatically gets distributed between the two workers.